TheCloneMaster/ontracktv/sale_order_price_manual_rate/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module add 2 buttons on sale orders (below sale order lines) that:
+This module add a button on sale orders (below sale order lines) that:

--  Recalculates the prices of the order lines that contain a product in them.
+- Recalculates the prices of the order dividing the price by the exchange factor.
--  Reset product descriptions from current product information.

-It is launched manually as a button to get the user decide if he/she wants to recalculate prices when pricelist is changed or after duplicating a sale order to update or not sales information.
+It is launched manually as a button to get the user decide if he/she wants to recalculate prices.

 **Table of contents**